yuvalk/enhancements/enhancements/network/communication-matrix.md

 their perspective, and does not include the implementation details from the proposal.

+1. an accurate communication matrix documentation
+2. "one-click" node-firewall configuration feature. (`flow-protection: true`)
+3. and one-click (from ui?) to generate an accurate, relevant, matrix for the running cluster.

+matrix should cover core openshift and all operators

 ### Non-Goals

 What is out of scope for this proposal?
 Listing non-goals helps to